39 verified secrets

 Named after the Sandusky High School team - it saved Cedar Point's coaster identity

 Blue Streak (1964) was named after the Sandusky High School "Blue Streaks."
 Cedar Point had no major wooden coaster for over a decade after the Cyclone was removed in 1951.
 Blue Streak's success directly inspired every coaster that followed: Mine Ride (1969), Corkscrew (1976), Gemini (1978).
 Designed by legendary architect John C. Allen of Philadelphia Toboggan Company.
-ACE Coaster Landmark #46 (2022).
+Designated an ACE Coaster Landmark in 2022.

 Main Midway / Raptor